 MEOW can efficiently display extremely complex hierarchies of items.
 You can use the MEOW to:

-- Explore the hierarchy/items of a Multiverse Compound node using the MMB: this will pop up an info window for the selected item.
+- Explore the hierarchy/items of a Multiverse Compound node

 - Set Overrides at any point in the hierarchy using the RMB.
 Note that overrides are inherited by propagation to their children (if not further overridden below in the hierarchy).